jerewill-cisco/intersight-splunk-addon/README.md

 ## Deployment

-First, you will need an API key from Intersight.
+This Add-on will need an API key from Intersight.
 For now, only v2 API keys will work.
 Hopefully an update to intersight-auth will allow me to enable v3 keys in the future.
 Remember that when you create an API key, it will provide access as the currently logged-in user in the current role.
 You probably don't want to give Splunk an Account Administrator role API key.

 ![Generate an API Key](images/generate_api_key.png)